pierfarrugia/svgicons_embed/README.md

 #### cleaning the svg

-We don't really the xmlns definition in this embedded version.
+We don't really the xmlns definition in this embedded version (that'll save some bytes)

-We need a viewbox whichi will mainly gives us a ratio.
+We need a viewbox which will mainly gives us a ratio.
 The variable version is now based on a 48px x 48px (previous version was 24x24px)

 For the color we'll add a fill with the magic "currentColor"